Data Contract CLI

 1. Use an existing physical schema (e.g., SQL DDL) as a starting point to define your logical data model in the contract.
 Double check right after the import whether the actual data meets the imported logical data model.
 Just to be sure.

-$ datacontract import --format sql --source ddl.sql
+$ datacontract import sql --source ddl.sql

 $ datacontract test

-2. Add quality checks and additional type constraints one by one to the contract and make sure the
+2. Add quality checks and additional type constraints one by one to the contract and make sure the data still adheres to the contract.

 $ datacontract test

-3. Validate that the `datacontract.yaml` is correctly formatted and adheres to the Data Contract Specification.
+3. Validate that the datacontract.yaml is correctly formatted and adheres to the Data Contract Specification.

 $ datacontract lint

 4. Set up a CI pipeline that executes daily for continuous quality checks.
-Use the [`ci`](#ci) command for
+Use the ci command for CI-optimized output (GitHub Actions annotations and step summary, Azure DevOps annotations).
+You can also report the test results to tools like Data Mesh Manager.

 $ datacontract ci --publish https://api.datamesh-manager.com/api/test-results